unitaryfund/unitary.fund/README.md

 # Unitary Fund

-This is the website for the Unitary Fund.

-The Unitary Fund is a non-profit that supports the open development of the quantum technology ecosystem.
+Unitary Fund is a non-profit that supports the open development of the quantum technology ecosystem.

 You can learn more about it at [unitary.fund](https://unitary.fund).